samisabotter/sammorozov_parody/README.md

 high tech, low life.

 ### About Me:

-I am a data scientist interested in predictive analytics and regression tasks.
-Building models based on recurrent neural networks(RNN) and LSTM.
-I am also interested in the concept of reinforcement learning(RL).
-I also feel great in classical machine learning and know the necessary mathematical basis.
-At the moment I'm interested in DeFi and web3.
-I am well versed in writing and analyzing smart-contracts.
-In my free time I solve problems on LeetCode and play CTF's.
+I'm a passionate data scientist with a knack for predictive analytics, specializing in recurrent neural networks (RNN) and LSTM models.
+I thrive on tackling regression tasks and exploring the fascinating realm of reinforcement learning (RL).
+Additionally, I have a strong foundation in classical machine learning and possess the requisite mathematical prowess.

+Currently, I'm delving into the realms of decentralized finance (DeFi) and web3, where I'm actively engaged in crafting and analyzing smart contracts.
+During my leisure time, you'll find me honing my problem-solving skills on LeetCode and participating in CTF challenges.

 ### How to reach me :mailbox: